 Here's the mother's explanation of the situation:

-"When Kanare was finishing the fifth grade of elementary school, she suddenly said, 'I want to go to Canada!'
-I'm half Canadian, so I had always wanted her to go to Canada eventually.
-But that decision came a little early.
+"When Kanae was finishing fifth grade, she suddenly announced she wanted to go to Canada!
+Since she's half Canadian, we had always wanted her to go to Canada someday.
+It just happened a little sooner than expected.
+There are

-There are only three boarding schools in Canada that accept elementary school students, and St. Catherine's was the closest to Kanare's father's family home in Ontario.
-But during the winter, from December to March, she gets permission from the school to come back to Japan, where she completes her homework online and goes skiing every day."
+only three boarding schools in Canada that accept elementary school students, and St. Catherine's was the closest to her father's home in Ontario.
+But during the winter, from December to March, she gets permission from the school to come back to Japan, where she completes her assignments online and skis every day."

 I see, the background is finally starting to become clear